Archive for April, 2008

 #5: Thus the research community is in the absurd situation of not being able to do the most basic network research even on the networks established explicily to support academic network research.

-top ten things lawyers should know about Internet research: #4
+top ten things lawyers should know about the Internet: #4

 [Jump to a Top Ten item: #1 #2 #3 #4 #5 #6 #7 #8 #9 #10]